babelmark/babelmark.github.io/readme.md

 # babelmark.github.io

-This is the front-end website of powering [babelmark3](http://babelmark.github.io)
+This is the front-end website powering [babelmark3](http://babelmark.github.io)

+- If you are looking for the backend server: [babelmark-proxy](https://github.com/babelmark/babelmark-proxy)
+- If you are looking for the registry: [babelmark-registry](https://github.com/babelmark/babelmark-registry)

 ## Internals